favro03/module-1-code-refactor/README.md

 ## Description ##

-Refactor of the codebase for Horiseon including the following:
+Refactoring of the codebase for Horiseon that including the following:

 * Semantic HTML elements